19 Best Places to Live in Massachusetts in 2025

 • Bike score: 69

 Living in Boston comes with an expensive price tag, but it is worth the trade-off for urban amenities and world-class attractions.
 Downtown Boston is perfect for easy train commutes, convenience, and fun, but it is also ideal for college students.
-Charlestown, Hyde Park, and East Boston are among the best places to live in Boston for families.
-However, if you're on a budget, Roslindale and Hyde Park may offer more affordable rents than areas like Beacon Hill or the Seaport District.
+Charlestown, Hyde Park, and East Boston are among the best areas to live in Massachusetts for families.
+However, if you're on a budget, Roslindale and Hyde Park may offer more affordable rents than areas.

 2. Worcester